 The spacecraft SpaceShipTwo Unity successfully performed the first test flight

 Virgin Galactic's SpaceShipTwo Unity spacecraft - owned by Sir Richard Branson - performed the first of three test flights that should allow it to enter commercial service.
-The Unity vehicle, piloted by Dave Mackay and CJ Sturckow, was powered at an altitude of 89 km (55 miles) and then glided back to Earth.
+The Unity vehicle, with Dave Mackay and CJ Sturckow as pilots, was propelled at an altitude of 89 km (55 miles) and then glided back to Earth.

 Sir Richard has around 600 paying customers - including movie and music stars - waiting to make the same journey.
-They will have the chance to make this space trip only after Unity receives the license, which is expected to happen by the end of the year.
-The licensing process is the responsibility of the US Federal Aviation Administration (FAA), which will now receive operational and performance data following Saturday's test flight over the New Mexico desert.
+They will have the chance to make this trip into space, but after Unity will receive the license, which is expected to happen by the end of the year.
+The licensing process is the responsibility of the US Federal Aviation Administration (FAA), which will now receive operational and performance data following the test flight on Saturday over the New Mexico desert.

 The spacecraft SpaceShipTwo Unity successfully performed the first test flight.

-The aircraft was transported at an altitude of 13 km (44.000 ft) by the "mother" plane, Eve, before being released, for the aircraft to be tested.
-The vehicle then climbed rapidly to the edge of space, reaching a speed three times that of sound (Mach 3) along the way.
-It was the sixth time Unity had made an electrical ascent in the five-year testing program.
+The aircraft was transported at an altitude of 13 km (44.000 ft) by the "mother" plane, Eve, before being launched to the high-altitude test flight.
+The vehicle then climbed rapidly, reaching three times the speed of sound (Mach 3).
+It was the sixth time Unity had performed an electrical ascent in the test program.

 The next flight should have four passengers on board, Virgin Galactic employees, to get an experience that future ticket customers will enjoy.
 The identity of this quartet has not yet been revealed, even within the company.
 The last test flight, the third, will have Sir Richard on board.